kk7122/kk7122.github.io/_pages/about.md

 His research interests focus on multi-modal analysis.
 If you are seeking any form of academic cooperation on multi-modal analysis and MLLM, please feel free to email at [tianlikai@whu.edu.cn](mailto:tianlikai@whu.edu.cn).

 # 🔥 News
+- *2025.11*: &nbsp;🎉🎉 He wins the National Scholarship at Wuhan University!
 - *2025.02*: &nbsp;🎉🎉 One paper is accepted by CVPR 2025!
 - *2024.11*: &nbsp;🎉🎉 He wins the National Scholarship at Wuhan University!
 - *2024.08*: &nbsp;🎉🎉 He attends IJCAI2024 in Jeju, Korea!